ga-wdi-boston/js-reference-types/README.md

 ## Objectives

-By the end of this lesson, developers should be able to:
+By the end of this, developers should be able to:

 -   Identify array, object, and function literals
 -   Create and invoke functions